mjp2ff/here/README.md

 ## Installing

+* See the 'build' folder for installation detials.

-See package.json for a list of requirements/dependencies.
+* If you want to work with our code, see package.json for a list of requirements/dependencies.

 ## Authors

 * Matt Pearson-Beck
 * James Sun
 * Richard Knoll

+## What's under the hood?

+* node.js
+** Our server runs on node.js.

+* socket.io
+** All communication is handled through sockets.

+* Heroku
+** Our server and databases are hosted on Heroku.

+* JQuery
+** Used throughout our client.
+** Used jquery.toast from soldier-b/jquery.toast for client-side notifications.

+* TheNounProject
+** Used to find images for our icons.